Robust moir\'e flatbands within a broad band-offset range: Conclusion

-In conclusion, the band-offset has been demonstrated to be an efficient knob to tune the flatbands in a moir\'e superlattice.
-The band-offset not only makes a few flatbands emerge and disappears, but also leads to multiple robust flatbands with their wavefunctions localized either at the AA-stack site or at the AB-stack site.
-These robust flatbands paves the way to construct tunable, high-quality, and multiply-resonant moir\'e superlattices, as analyzed with a single-cell superlattice.
-Moreover, we have developed a diagrammatic model that gives an intuitive insight into different formation mechanisms of the two sets of robust flatbands, which can inspire new designs of moir\'e superlattices.
-Our work represents an important step toward controlling and understanding complex flatbands in moir\'e superlattices, and may bring about new opportunities to exploit moir\'e superlattices for manipulating advanced light-matter interactions such as lasing~\cite{NN2021Mao}, nonlinear harmonic generation~\cite{OL2022Hong}, and enhanced free-electron radiation~\cite{yang2021observation}.
+In conclusion, we have demonstrated that the band offset can be an efficient knob to tune the flatbands in a moir\'e superlattice.
+The band offset not only makes a few flatbands emerge and disappear, but also leads to multiple robust flatbands with their wavefunctions localized at different stacking sites.
+These robust flatbands offer promising avenues for constructing multiply-resonant moir\'e superlattices with tunable frequencies, as illustrated by the analysis of a single-cell superlattice.
+Moreover, we have developed a diagrammatic model that provides an intuitive insight into the formation mechanism of the two sets of robust flatbands, which can inspire new designs of moir\'e superlattices.
+Our scheme may be further developed with AI-empowered techniques, which may prove relevant to next-generation device designs for nanophotonics~\cite{chen2021eLight}.
+In particular, this work represents an important step toward controlling and understanding complex flatbands in moir\'e superlattices, and may bring about new opportunities for exploiting moir\'e superlattices in manipulating advanced light-matter interactions such as lasing~\cite{NN2021Mao}, nonlinear harmonic generation~\cite{OL2022Hong}, and enhanced free-electron radiation~\cite{yang2023photonic}.